Still, these businesses face challenges like many other minority-owned ventures.

 Reaching Out also offers a ROMBA Fellowship to develop the LGBTQIA+ and ally business leaders of tomorrow.
 ROMBA Fellows receive a minimum $20,000 scholarship and access to exclusive leadership opportunities.

 David Bohnett Foundation

 The David Bohnett Foundation has contributed more than $120 million in grants to socially active organizations.
-The foundation specifically offers several grant opportunities for members of the LGBTQ+ community, awarding over $24 million in total grant funds.
+The foundation specifically offers several grant opportunities for members of the LGBTQIA+ community, awarding over $24 million in total grant funds.

-The Arcus Foundation employs grantmaking strategies that prioritize LGBTQ organizations through its LGBTQ Social Justice Program.
+The Arcus Foundation employs grantmaking strategies that prioritize LGBTQIA+ organizations through its LGBTQ Social Justice Program.
 The Foundation distributes grants to initiatives or organizations that are clearly aligned with their program strategies and goals, distributing more than 2,000 grants to more than 500 organizations worldwide.

 Education and Training Resources